How to Create MD5 Checksums and Validate a File in Windows/Linux

 MD5 stands for ‘Message Digest algorithm 5’.
 The ‘checksum’ refers to the output produced by the MD5 function, a sequence of 32 hexadecimal digits.

-When you download a file from the internet, it may come with an MD5 checksum.
-This is an alphanumeric string that acts as a unique identifier for that specific file.
+When you download a file from the internet, it may come with a checksum.
+This alphanumeric string acts as a unique identifier for that specific file.
 If even a single byte of the file changes, the checksum will also change, thereby indicating that the file is not the same as the original one.

 It’s important to note that while MD5 is fast and efficient, it is no longer considered sufficiently secure for most cryptographic functions as it’s susceptible to hash collisions.
 Despite this, it remains widely used for non-cryptographic purposes, such as checksums for file integrity verification.